wjhb1997/wjhb1997.github.io/index.md

 # Jiahao Wan

 I am a postdoctoral researcher at Lawrence Berkeley National Lab.
-My research interests cover topics from fundamentals and applications of mass spectrometry, organic chemistry, and physical chemistry.
+My research interests cover a broad range of topics such as fundamentals and applications of mass spectrometry, organic chemistry and biophysics.
+Please see Research page if you want to learn more.

 ---